amyspark-ng/clickery-hexagon/LOG.md

 - Prototype ascending mechanic (prestige/mana, what time do you get to ascend, actually add the percentages)

 ## Complex stuff
+- simpleNumberFormatting change to formatNumber but has a simple opt that returns what the simpleNumberFormatting funcion would have
 - and click priortiy (holy moly)
 	* For clicking behind object should check if any other window that is not the current one is active, if any other window is active the button should not work